 - Was the website helpful and did the chatbot make it easy to get your questions answered?

-How to avoid double-barreled questions in your surveys
+How to avoid writing double-barreled questions

-1. Split up your survey questions
+1. Split up your survey questions into separate questions

 The most straightforward fix for a double-barreled question is to split it up.
 Doing this has two benefits: your employees and customers won’t get confused, and you can interpret the results more accurately.